 The hiring manager or hiring assistant prepares the requisition for the job posting.
-The Director of EEO and AA and the Director of Talent Solutions approves structured interview questions on the online Job Search System.
+The Director of ER and EEO/AA (Officer) and the Talent Solutions Manager approves structured interview questions on the online Job Search System.
 A link is provided to a library of established and approved interview questions, although the hiring manager may create new ones.
-The Director of EEO and AA and the Director of Talent Solutions approves the new structured interview questions.
+The Director of ER and EEO/AA (Officer) and the Talent Solutions Manager approve any new structured interview questions.
+In addition, we now include a question targeted at experience with diverse populations and audiences (e.g., What are your experiences and successes in working with diverse populations and/or audiences?) as one of the standard questions to include in the structured interview.

 The same questions should be asked to each applicant interviewed.
-The purpose of the structured interview is to obtain information relevant in determining whether an applicant is suitable for the job and to ensure that no applicant interviewed has an unfair advantage or disadvantage over another.
+The purpose of a structured interview is to obtain information relevant in determining whether an applicant is suitable for the job and to ensure that no applicant interviewed has an unfair advantage or disadvantage over another.
 The questions should focus on the work experience, education, and training of the applicant, and the applicant's job objectives.
-Each question based on one or more of the essential knowledge, skills, and abilities as indicated in the job description.
+Each question is based on one or more of the essential knowledges, skills, and abilities as indicated in the job description.

-Upon request, the Talent Consultant will provide hiring managers with assistance in developing the structured interview questions.
+Upon request, the Talent Consultant will provide hiring managers with assistance in developing structured interview questions.
 Questions about an individual's race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, political affiliation, genetic information, or veteran status, or any other protected class not directly related to the requirements for the positions are prohibited.